On Minimal Achievable Quotas in Multiwinner Voting: Omitted Proofs

 \viDomainJR* \begin{proof} To prove the theorem, we use \Cref{alg:vi_domain}.
 Observe that the algorithm itself does not necessarily return a subset of size $k$.
-The algorithm returns the smallest subset $W$ that does not contain any $\alpha$-JR violation. \Cref{lemma:VI_minimal_cardinality} proves this statement.
-Thus, we can execute \Cref{alg:vi_domain} and a committee satisfying $\alpha$-JR exists if and only if the algorithm returns a subset with at most $k$ candidates. \end{proof}
+By \Cref{lemma:VI_minimal_cardinality}, it holds that the algorithm returns the smallest subset $W$ that does not contain any $\alpha$-JR violation.
+Thus, we can execute \Cref{alg:vi_domain} and a committee satisfying $\alpha$-JR exists if and only if the algorithm returns a subset with at most $k$ candidates.

+The runtime of the algorithm is $O(n^2m\log n)$ as in every one of the $n$ timesteps, we need to check if $\alpha$-JR is violated for a given committee $W$ and $\alpha$-value, which can be done in $O(nm)$ (shown in \Cref{proposition:JR_complexity_given_committee}).
+Using binary search over the distinct $\alpha$-values, of which at most $n$ exist due to \Cref{lemma:alphasToConsiderJR} requires an additional $\log n$ factor. \end{proof}

 \begin{lemma} Let $W$ be the set of candidates returned by \Cref{alg:vi_domain}.
-Then, there does not exist any set $W' \subseteq C$ with $\lvert W' \rvert < \lvert W\rvert$ that satisfies $\alpha$-JR. \end{lemma} \begin{proof} We prove this statement by induction over the voters according to the VI order.
-We say a subset of candidates is feasible if it satisfies $\alpha$-JR and optimal if it is a feasible subset with minimal cardinality.
-Observe that the algorithm returns a feasible subset of candidates, so there always exists at least one optimal feasible subset of candidates.
-Let $C_j$ be the set of candidates selected up to timestep $j$ from our algorithm. \\
+Then, there does not exist any set $W' \subseteq C$ with $\lvert W' \rvert < \lvert W\rvert$ that satisfies $\alpha$-JR. \end{lemma} \begin{proof} We prove this statement by induction over the voters, following the VI order.
+We say a subset of candidates is feasible if it satisfies $\alpha$-JR. Further, we say that a committee is \emph{optimal} if it is feasible and has minimal cardinality.
+Observe that the algorithm returns a feasible subset of candidates, so there always exists at least one optimal feasible subset.
+Let $C_j$ be the set of candidates selected up to time step $j$ by our algorithm. \\

-\textbf{Claim.} For every $j\in\{1,\dots,n\}$, there exists an optimal subset of candidates $W^{(j)}$ such that every candidate that the greedy algorithm selected at some index $\leq j$ belongs to $W^{(j)}$, i.e., $C_i \subseteq W^{(j)}$. \\
+\textbf{Claim.} For every $j\in\{1,\dots,n\}$, there exists an optimal subset of candidates $W^{(j)}$ such that every candidate that the greedy algorithm selected at some index $\leq j$ belongs to $W^{(j)}$, i.e., $C_j \subseteq W^{(j)}$. \\

 \textbf{Base:} $j=1$.
-If $C_i = \emptyset$, we are done, so assume that the set is non-empty.
+If $C_j = \emptyset$, we are done, so assume that the set is non-empty.
 This means voter $v_1$ causes an $\alpha$-JR violation by herself, and every feasible subset of candidates must select a candidate that is approved by voter $v_1$.
 Observe that the candidate $c$ selected by \Cref{alg:vi_domain} is defined such that $r_{c'} \sqsubseteq r_c$ for all $c' \in A_{v_1}$.
 Since we are in the VI domain, this implies that $N_{c'} \subseteq N_{c}$.
-Therefore, if an optimal subset does not contain $c$ it has to contain such a $c'$, and we can swap them while upholding $\alpha$-JR. This proves the induction base. \\
+Therefore, if an optimal subset does not contain $c$, it has to contain such a $c'$, and we can swap them while upholding $\alpha$-JR. This proves the induction base. \\